Skip to content

 The script runs in the thread’s working directory.
 If it fails, the thread is still created but a warning is shown.
 Leave this blank if no initial setup is needed.

 The command used by the Run/Stop button in the toolbar to start your development server.
+Click the Suggest button to auto-detect a dev script from package.json.

 Examples: